asawaric/Newbie/Python_Intro/Teaser/Python_Teaser_on_Probability_and_Statistics.md

 3. How many possible die throw outcomes are there if you threw *n* dice simultaneously?
 Write a pseudocode to solve this problem?

-   * Hint1 : Following is an example of a pseudocode to wrtie a possible outcomes of *n* die throws:
+   * Hint1 : Following is an example of pseudocode to create possible outcomes of *n* die throws:

             1. Write an outcome of one die throw.